lblod/app-lpdc-digitaal-loket/docs/deployment.md

   ssh root@lpdc-prod.s.redhost.be

   # bring the app-http-logger down
   cd /data/app-http-logger
   drc down

+  cd /data/app-lpdc-digitaal-loket

+  #take a backup of the existing logs
+  drc logs --timestamps > /backups/prod-logs-backups/log-<your date - and followletter here>.txt
+  #as an example: drc logs --timestamps > /backups/prod-logs-backups/log-2024-03-26-a.txt

+  #zip the backup of the logs
+  tar -zcvf /backups/prod-logs-backups/log-2024-03-26-a.txt.tar.gz /backups/prod-logs-backups/log-2024-03-26-a.txt

+  #remove the full file
+  rm /backups/prod-logs-backups/log-2024-03-26-a.txt

   # stop the app-lpdc-digitaal-loket down
-  cd /data/app-lpdc-digitaal-loket

   drc down --remove-orphans

   cd /data